Leayal/swskillsimu/README.md

 [Use the simulator released on Github Pages](https://leayal.github.io/swskillsimu/).

+# Customize
+- You can translate most of UI-related strings at [docs/assets/Localization.js](docs/assets/Localization.js).

+- You can configure the simulator at [docs/assets/DefaultConfig.js](docs/assets/DefaultConfig.js).
+For example:
+  - Add more character to the simulator: edit the `table_Character`, this will make your added character(s) appear on both homepage and others' skill tree page.
+  - Change max level: edit the `maxCharacterLevel`, this will set default max level if not specified in character's JSON data.
+  - Skill Point Table: edit the `table_SkillPoint`, configure the amount of SP gain for levels.

+(Read the comment in the JS files for more info)

 # Disclaimer
 Content is available under [Commons Attribution-NonCommercial-ShareAlike](https://creativecommons.org/licenses/by-nc-sa/3.0/) unless stated.
 Official Art, Game Content and Screenshots are trademarks and copyrights of [Lion Games](http://www.liongames.co.kr/Front/) and the game's publishers.